How Rates Move:

 Rates Currently Trending: Neutral

-Mortgage rates are trending sideways to slightly lower so far today.
-Last week the MBS market improved by +39bps.
-This was enough to move rates lower last week.
-We saw mostly moderate rate volatility last week.
+Mortgage rates are trending sideways to slightly higher this morning.
+Last week the MBS market worsened by -2bps.
+This was not enough to worsen mortgage rates or fees.
+Rates were very flat throughout the week with increased volatility on Friday.

 Today’s Rate Forecast: Neutral

-Three Things: These are the three areas that have the highest potential to impact mortgage rates this week.
-1) Jobs, 2) Geopolitical and 3) Fed.
+Three Things: These are the three things that have the greatest ability to impact mortgage rates this week: 1) Trade 2) The Fed and 3) Inflation.

 Today’s Potential Rate Volatility: Average